plivo/plivo-java/README.rst

 	mvn install -Dmaven.test.skip=true

-	Note: The parameter -Dmaven.test.skip=true will skip all test and generate the release.

-	To Run the tests, you must edit PlivoCallTest.java and put your server address, accountId, accountToken etc, otherwise it WILL FAIL.

-	To generate the final release (.jar to include on your application [if you're not using maven on your main app]), type:

-	mvn install -Dmaven.test.skip=true

-	Note: The parameter -Dmaven.test.skip=true will skip all test and generate the release.
+	Note: The parameter *-Dmaven.test.skip=true* will skip all test and generate the release.

-	To Run the tests, you must edit PlivoCallTest.java and put your server address, accountId, accountToken etc, otherwise it WILL FAIL.
+	To Run the tests, you *must edit PlivoCallTest.java* and put your server address, accountId, accountToken etc, otherwise it *WILL FAIL*.

 **Use the Library in your Java IDE**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~